CERVICAL KYPHOSIS

 Symptoms

-With a kyphotic deformity, the spinal cord may be stretched where the spine bends forward.
+With a kyphotic deformity, the spinal cord can stretch when the spine bends forward.
 The spinal cord provides the body’s connection to the brain and when damaged or compressed, the body loses some of its ability to function properly.
-If the pressure builds upon the spinal cord, it can cause myelopathy.
-Myelopathy may impair normal walking, hand and finger use, and bowel and bladder function.
+If the pressure builds upon the spinal cord, it can cause cervical myelopathy.
+Myelopathy may impair normal walking, hand, and finger use, and bowel and bladder function.
 Doctors take these symptoms very seriously because severe myelopathy may lead to permanent nerve damage.
 Pressure on the spinal cord can eventually lead to quadriplegia, paralysis of all four limbs.

 We’re here to help STOP THE PAIN